yuvmix/vault_repo/vault_alone/readme.md

 # create the transit key for auto-unseal
 vault write -f transit/keys/<name_of_key>

-# vault write transit/encrypt/my-key plaintext=$(echo "my secret data" | base64)
+vault write transit/encrypt/my-key plaintext=$(echo "my secret data" | base64) #can be used

-# after the creation of the transit key we can start with the creation of the other vault instances
+## after the creation of the transit key we can start with the creation of the other vault instances

 # running the other servers at the cluster